It is not enough to learn about SEO practices; you must also know how to implement them.

-Has it ever happened that you thought about an innovative SEO strategy, only to be penalised by Google?
-It may have been due to unethical SEO tactics, also known as black hat SEO, which is an unfair technique used by people to increase their website rankings.
+Have you ever thought about an innovative SEO strategy only to be penalised by Google?
+It may have been due to unethical SEO tactics, also known as black hat SEO, an unfair technique people use to increase their website rankings.

-On the flip side, when your website runs smoothly and consumers find what they are looking for, you are in the safe zone.
-That means you are using white hat SEO to make the content stand out.
+On the flip side, you are safe when your website runs smoothly, and consumers find what they are looking for.
+That means you use white hat SEO to make the content stand out.

 But as you can see, the difference between white hat and black hat SEO is not easy to understand.
-In fact, there are times when the lines get blurred, and you have to walk the tightrope between ethical and unethical practices.
+Sometimes, the lines get blurred, and you must struggle between ethical and unethical practices.

-So, today we will be discussing all these SEO techniques for your benefit.
+So, today we will discuss all these SEO techniques for your benefit.

 White Hat SEO Vs. Black Hat SEO